 - Witness accounts, be it oral or written

 Remember: The more evidence you can show in court, the better your chances will be.
 You need to show that the slip and fall have altered your life for the worse, causing your life to plummet for the worse.
 You need to establish the distress and pain the accident has caused, in all aspects of your life—physically, emotionally, mentally, and financially.
-In doing so, you increase your chances of obtaining fair compensation.
+In doing so, you increase your chances of obtaining fair compensation for your slip and fall case.

 Seeking the Help of a Florida Slip and Fall Lawyer